neutronx-labs/neutronx/docs/PUB_WRAPPER.md

     path: /your/neutronx/path
 ```

-Before running pub, then restores the original after.
+Before running pub, then automatically restores the original after.

 ## Setup